renpy/renpy/sphinx/source/transforms.rst

 .. productionlist:: atl
     atl_transform_expression : `simple_expression`

-This only works if the ATL transform has **not** been supplied a child (see the top of the page for how to do that), otherwise it will be interpreted as a :ref:`displayable-atl-statement`.
+This only applies if the ATL transform has **not** been supplied a child (see the top of the page for how to do that), otherwise it will be interpreted as a :ref:`displayable-atl-statement`.
 The contents of the provided ATL transform are included at the location of this statement. ::